Competition

 of providing false information[31]

-of an offence and liable to a fine.
+commits an offence and is liable to a fine.

 PART 5